woc-hack/tutorial/README.md

 denghuancong_freebsd
 ...
 ```
-In fact there are 1072 repositories where this blob resides.
+In fact there are 1072 distinct repositories where this blob appears.

 Finally, we have the author 'Warner Losh <imp@FreeBSD.org>' for the commit we have investigated.
-Can we find what other commits Warner has made?
+Can we find what other commits Warner has made?:
 ```
 [username@da0]~% echo 'Warner Losh <imp@FreeBSD.org>' | ~/lookup/getValues.perl /da0_data/basemaps/a2cFullP
 Warner Losh <imp@FreeBSD.org>;0000ce4417bd8d9a2d66a7a61393558d503f2805;000109ae96e7132d90440c8fa12cb7df95a806c6;00014b72bf10ad43ca437daf388d33c4fea73df9;000171c80d0d0ab6ff22b58b922e559e51485936;000282fc6c091e1c0abdadf1f58c088fc3ed9bc9;0002d1cab0d367c074a601e28183c60657254820;000373a8c48347c3e0e30486ccf4d9b043438826;...